-Diphtheria, Pertussis, and Tetanus (DTaP) - Five (5) doses Polio - Four (4) doses Measles, Mumps, and Rubella (MMR) - Two (2) doses Hepatitis B (Hep B) - Three (3) doses Varicella (chickenpox) - Two (2) doses NOTE: Four doses of DTaP are allowed if one was given on or after the fourth birthday.
+Child's Grade List of shots required to attend school TK/K-12 Admission Initial Diphtheria, Tetanus, and Pertussis (DTaP) - Five (5) doses Polio - Four (4) doses Measles, Mumps, and Rubella (MMR) - Two (2) doses Hepatitis B (Hep B) - Three (3) doses Varicella (chickenpox) - Two (2) doses NOTE: Four doses of DTaP are allowed if one was given on or after the fourth birthday.
 Three doses of DTaP meet the requirement if at least one dose of Tdap, DTaP, or DTP vaccine was given on or after the seventh birthday (also meets the 7th-12th grade Tdap requirement.)
 One or two doses of Td vaccine given on or after the seventh birthday count towards the requirement for DTaP.
 Three doses of Polio are allowed if one was given on or after fourth birthday.
 MMR doses must be given on or after first birthday.
 Two doses of measles, two doses of mumps, and one dose of rubella vaccine meet the requirement, separately or combined.
 Combination vaccines (e.g., MMRV) meet the requirements for individual component vaccines.

-Tetanus, reduced Diphtheria, and acellular Pertussis (Tdap) - One (1) dose Varicella (chickenpox) - Two (2) doses NOTE: In order to begin 7th grade, students who had a valid personal belief exemption on file with a public or private elementary or secondary school in California before January 1, 2016 must meet all requirements for children 7-17 years old (i.e., polio, MMR, varicella and primary series for diphtheria, tetanus, and pertussis), in addition to the 7th grade requirements for Tdap and varicella (varicella requirement for seventh grade advancement expires after June 30, 2025).
-At least one dose of pertussis-containing vaccine is required on or after the 7th birthday.
+Entering 7 th Grade Tetanus, reduced Diphtheria, and acellular Pertussis (Tdap) - One (1) dose Varicella (chickenpox) - Two (2) doses NOTE: In order to begin 7th grade, students who had a valid personal belief exemption on file with a public or private elementary or secondary school in California before January 1, 2016 must meet the requirements for grades K-12 as well as requirements for 7 th grade advancement (i.e., polio, MMR, varicella and primary series for diphtheria, tetanus, and pertussis) At least one dose of pertussis-containing vaccine is required on or after the 7th birthday.